Butternut Squash and Apple Soup for Cozy Fall Nights

 Serves: 4-6

 - Combine butternut squash, apples, red onion, ginger, cinnamon, nutmeg, cloves, allspice, and melted coconut oil in a large bowl.
-Season with salt and black pepper, to taste, and toss to combine.
+Season with salt and black pepper to taste, and toss to combine.

 - Spread the seasoned butternut squash mixture onto a prepared baking sheet and spread it into a single layer.
 Place in pre-heated oven and roast until squash is fork tender, approximately 25-30 minutes.

 - Remove from oven and let cool slightly before transferring one quarter of the roasted veggie mixture to a high-powered blender.
 Add one cup of broth to the container and blend until smooth.
-Add a little more broth, if necessary, to reach desired consistency.
+Add a little more broth, if necessary, to reach the desired consistency.

-- Transfer the puree to a large soup pot and repeat the process with the remaining vegetables and chicken broth.
-Turn heat to medium and cook, stirring frequently, until soup is heated through, approximately 5-10 minutes.
+- Transfer the puree to a large soup pot and repeat the process with the remaining vegetables and broth.
+Turn heat to medium and cook, stirring frequently, until the soup is heated through, approximately 5-10 minutes.

 - Remove from heat and adjust seasonings, as desired, before serving.
 Enjoy!